donkirkby/chess-kit/raw_rules/rules.md

 the maximum number plus a one-point penalty.

-After a successful demonstration, leave the pieces in their final positions, and place the captured piece beside the board.
-Remove the coins, if you used them.
-**Pass** the deck one player to the left to choose a new dealer.
+After a successful demonstration, leave the pieces in their final positions, and add any captured pieces back to the board in any empty squares.
+Remove the coins, if you used them. **Pass** the deck one player to the left to choose a new dealer.

-### Special Moves
+### Special Move
 The basic moves are to borrow a move from a neighbouring piece of the same colour.
 You may only capture one of the chosen piece types with the other one.
 No other captures are allowed.

-In addition, there are two special moves to help when you get stuck:
+In addition, there is one special move to help when you get stuck: if one of the colours has no pairs of pieces next to each other, then any piece of that colour may make a king's move.

-1. Move any piece on the board using a king's move of one square in any direction.
-2. Add one of the captured pieces back to the board.
-You may add it to any square, except that you may not add one of the chosen piece types to a square that neighbours the other chosen piece type.

-The special moves are powerful, but expensive.
-When you count up your moves, a special move counts as 10.
-For example, adding a piece and then immediately using it to capture would count as 11 moves.

-To allow scores over 10, use this special system when revealing your move counts:

-* 1 point for right hand fingers
-* 5 points for right hand thumb
-* 10 points for left hand fingers
-* 50 points for left hand thumb

-That will let you reveal scores up to 99, more than you will need.
-If that's too fiddly, you can give each player their own paper and pencil to write their scores in secret before everyone reveals them.
+For example, in the position below, neither the white knights nor the black queen has any neighbours of the matching colour.
+One way to move them is bringing in other pieces to borrow moves from.
+However, there's an easier way.

+    . . . . .
+Q . .
+    b . . . . . .
+K
+    .
+B . n .
+N . .
+    R . . . . . q .
+    . r . . b . . .
+    . r . n .
+N . .
+    . . . . . k . .
+    . .
+B . . .
+R .
+    margins: 0, 0, 4, 0
+    card: QS, 10, 0.5
+    card: 8H, 10, 4.5

+Moving the bishop breaks the last pair of neighbouring white pieces, so the white knight at f6 can now use a king's move to capture the black queen.

+    . . . . .
+Q . .
+    b . . . . . .
+K
+    . .
+B n . . . .
+    R . . . . .
+N .
+    . r . . b . . .
+    . r . n .
+N . .
+    . . . . . k . .
+    . .
+B . . .
+R .
+    margins: 0, 0, 4, 0
+    card: QS, 10, 0.5
+    card: 8H, 10, 4.5
+    arrow: b6, c6, white
+    arrow: f6, g5, white

+### Difficulty Level
+Once all players pick the same number of moves on a turn, the dealer may choose to increase the difficulty level by dealing one more card on later turns.
+If all players pick the same number of moves on a turn with three cards, the dealer may increase to four cards, and so on.

 ### Game End
-Continue dealing a new card each turn until you have played 9 turns.
+Continue dealing new cards each turn until you have played 9 turns.
+If you don't have enough cards to deal, shuffle the discard pile back in before you deal.
 Add up the points for all 9 turns, and award the game to the player with the lowest score.

 A tie goes to the best dressed player.

 ## Crowded House